Garfield and Friends: Syndication history

 In the United States, the series appeared in syndication on local stations, distributed by The Program Exchange, between 1993 and 2006 (with broadcast stations running it into 2001).
 Only 73 of the 121 episodes were acquired by The Program Exchange.
 This was due to the producers selling syndication rights when the show was still on air and CBS wanting to keep the rights for certain episodes.
 Since the 73-episode syndication package performed well enough on stations already airing the show, acquiring the later episodes were deemed unnecessary.
 This syndication package also aired on TBS, TNT, and Cartoon Network from 1995 to 1997, and Nickelodeon from 1997 to 2000.
-In 2001, it appeared on Fox Family Channel (and later, ABC Family) until 2003.
+In 2001, it appeared on Fox Family Channel (and later, ABC Family) until January 2002.
 Toon Disney aired it from 2003 to 2005.
 Boomerang carried it from 2006 to 2007, and again from 2019 to 2021.
 As of November 2018, Boomerang's subscription video on demand site offers over 50 episodes of the series.
 Starz Encore also aired it on its family channel.
 The series later gained its own 24/7 Pluto TV channel on September 7, 2021.

 Garfield and Friends aired in Canada on the cable TV channel YTV from 1993 to 2001.
 The show was broadcast on Teletoon's 24-hour classic-animation network, Teletoon Retro, until the channel's shutdown on September 1, 2015.

 Garfield and Friends was also broadcast in New Zealand in the late 1980s and early 1990s.
 It aired on TV3 as part of a wrapper programme for children called The Early Bird Show by airing on weekday mornings and then on Saturday mornings when the show was shifted to only airing on weekend mornings.
 Garfield and Friends aired on that show up until its cancellation in 1992.

 The series was played on television in Singapore first airing on Channel 5 from 1990 to 1992 and later on Kids Central from 2004 to 2005.

 Garfield and Friends aired in South Africa on M-Net as part of their children's block K-T.V. and was frequently shown numerous times.
 Garfield and Friends later aired on e.tv in the late 2000s.

-Garfield and Friends was originally syndicated by The Program Exchange between 1993 and 2006.
-Only 73 episodes out of the 121 episodes were acquired by The Program Exchange.
-This was due to the producers selling syndication rights when the show was still on air and CBS wanting to keep the rights for certain episodes.
-Since the 73-episode syndication package performed well enough on stations already airing the show, acquiring the later episodes were deemed unnecessary.